sadief/ife-teaching-materials/W3D2_Responsive_Design/class_notes.md

 Anything you place in this media query will override any default styles and apply it to your HTML when it matches the specified width.

-[Here's](https://codepen.io/sadief/pen/vQpWwJ?editors=1100) a link to the Media Queries Codepen.

 [Jen Simmons](http://jensimmons.com/) Has some great responsive styles and some awesome front-end youtube videos.

 ### Parallax